anyaevostinar/SymbulationEmp/RefactorDEV_README.md

 # Journal
+4/3/26
+* Task test working, needed to add a call to AssignNewEnvIO in the test, which seems weird since it seems like that should be handled by world.Setup correctly
+* Moved output buffer processing back into a host method 4/2/26
+* Adds tasks and test for it, currently failing
 4/1/26
 * Added to test to make sure orgs are getting older and it is failing
 * Fixed by adding org to pos 0 instead of pos 1, a bit nervous about why pos 1 wasn't working